 A practical, hands-on Chief Engineer, who can work independently without the assistance of shore parties, is a highly-prized individual who can save the owner thousands of Euros in the long and short term.
-Engineers of this calibre can expect to demand higher wages and other benefits in recognition of his or her skills.
+Engineers of high calibre can expect higher wages and other benefits in recognition of their skills.
 They are not always paid for what they do, but what they know!

-When not working in the yacht engine room, it’s possible the Chief Engineer (and his team perhaps!) would be called to the accommodation to meet with the guests so he must also be presentable and courteous and occasionally, even a bit of a diplomat!
-If the Engineer is working on a smaller vessel, he should expect to work with the rest of the crew to assist in the day to day running of the vessel – working on deck perhaps during anchoring or berthing operations when lack of crew members on board can make these times more difficult.
+When not working in the yacht engine room, it’s possible the Chief Engineer (and his/her team perhaps!) would be called to the accommodation to meet with the guests so s/he must also be presentable and courteous and occasionally, even a bit of a diplomat!
+If the Engineer is working on a smaller vessel, s/he should expect to work with the rest of the crew to assist in the day to day running of the vessel – working on deck perhaps during anchoring or berthing operations when lack of crew members on board can make these times more difficult.

 Familiarity with the ISM and ISPS code is required along with knowledge of current regulations in respect of MARPOL and SOLAS to ensure the vessel operates in a safe and efficient way.

 If you have not yet registered with YPI Crew on our database, it is an easy and straightforward procedure.
-Simply upload your CV, certificates, references, passport, , a medical certificate such as an ENG1 and you will automatically be considered for all boat chief engineer vacancy positions currently available.
+Simply upload your CV, certificates, references, and a medical certificate such as an ENG1 and you will automatically be considered for all boat Chief Engineer vacancy positions currently available.